-Considering the necessity for a reskilling revolution, lifelong learning must go through its own transformation – not only for employers to remain competitive, but also to remain attractive to new generations of employees.
+Considering the necessity for a reskilling revolution, lifelong learning must go through its transformation – not only for employers to remain competitive, but also to remain attractive to new generations of employees.

 No more distinction between “school” and “continuous” education

 Millennials, or “Generation Y” - people born approximately between the mid-80s and the mid-90s - will be the largest share of the global workforce by 2030.
 This generation has understood that they will not have the same job for life and that they will probably work longer before retirement than generation X and baby boomers.
-For them there is no such thing as the distinction between school education and continuous education, there just one thing: lifelong learning.
+For them, there is no such thing as the distinction between school education and continuous education, there is just one thing: lifelong learning.

 Online certificates, professional development online courses, hybrid (face-to-face and online) bachelor, master or Executive MBA degrees, as well as massive open online courses (MOOCs) are some examples of the wide range of online learning possibilities that exist today.
-During the first global lockdown in 2020, MOOC enrolment figures have seen exponential growth, and this is not only due to free catalogue access given to individuals, but to the time people want to invest in their career development.
+During the first global lockdown in 2020, MOOC enrollment figures have seen exponential growth, and this is not only due to free catalog access given to individuals, but to the time people want to invest in their career development.

 When experiential learning feeds lifelong learning

 So, what makes a good lifelong learning approach?
 For me, the answer is simple.
 Experiential learning.
 The skills developed in the provision of the same interactive, hands-on, dual educational approach which increases employability for students will also help professionals be successful in continuing their education while employed.